conflux-fans/pos-pool/contract/README.md

 4. cp `.env.example` to `.env` and set the env variables:
    1. `ETH_RPC_URL`: Conflux [eSpace RPC URL](https://doc.confluxnetwork.org/docs/espace/network-endpoints)
    2. `CFX_RPC_URL`: Conflux [Core space RPC URL](https://doc.confluxnetwork.org/docs/core/conflux_rpcs)
-   3. `PRIVATE_KEY`: private key of the deployer, make sure it has enough CFX balance(1200 CFX for Core space, if you want to deploy eSpace pool, you need to have 1200 CFX in eSpace)
+   3. `PRIVATE_KEY`: Private key of the deployer, make sure it has enough CFX balance(1200 CFX for Core space, if you want to deploy eSpace pool, you need to have 50 CFX in eSpace)
    4. `CFX_NETWORK_ID`: Core space network id, 1029 for `mainnet`, 1 for testnet
 5. Run `npx hardhat compile` to compile the contracts

-## How to Setup a PoS Pool
+## How to Setup a Basic PoS Pool

 To run a PoS pool, a Conflux node is required.
 Check Conflux documentation [`run a node`](https://doc.confluxnetwork.org/docs/category/run-a-node) for how to set up a node.